Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Security is the main concern, especially when it comes to the protection and privacy of information.
+Security is the main concern for Windows users, especially regarding the protection and privacy of information.

-That is precisely why constant updates and improvements are being rolled out in this area, updates that include a feature called Tamper Protection.
+That is precisely why constant updates and improvements are being rolled out in this area, including a Tamper Protection feature.

 While Windows Security is powerful enough to handle most cyber-security threats, it becomes useless once it is deactivated by third-party software or malware.

-This is why the Tamper Protection feature was created, as its main purpose is to prevent the changing of relevant Windows Defender Antivirus settings.
+This is why the Tamper Protection feature was created, as its primary purpose is to prevent changing relevant Windows Defender Antivirus settings.

 To that extent, we’ve compiled a list of methods you can use to disable or enable Tamper Protection in Windows 10, although we highly recommend you keep the feature activated at all times.